 The building has been changed numerous times between 1948 and 1952 by architects Bakema and Van den Broek.
 They received acclaim for realising the Lijnbaan area as the first pedestrian-only and car-free shopping area in Europe.

 In 1949 the Venster opened as the place for ‘quality movies’ and the Lantaren was used as a theater.
-In 1972 Huub Bals started his Film International, now the annual IFFR .
-The filmfestival, from Jan.
-25th. till Feb.
-5th., is spread over several venues which are the Cinerama, Pathe Schouwburgplein, the Doelen, Oude Luxor, the Lantaren Venster and of course at KINO itself.
+In 1972 Huub Bals started his Film International, now the annual IFFR end of January and at several venues like the Cinerama, Pathe Schouwburgplein, the Doelen, Oude Luxor, the Lantaren Venster and of course at KINO itself.
 If you missed out, check the events which is also hosted by IFFR.